jadkins99/AI-Game-Playing/GameProject2/README.md

-Note: This game is a variant of Crimson Company by Crimson Company
+Note: This game is a variant of Crimson Company

 -----------------------------